rust-lang/rfcs/text/0000-io-error-handling.md

 RAII works great for releasing existing resources that can't fail.
 Flushing data out to disk is not "an existing resource".

+Suppressed exceptions in Java are useful for logging somewhere but it's hard to see how actionable they are otherwise, and are not appropriate for a systems language as it is basically an unbounded linked list.

 I believe you either go all in and have destructors that can throw at any time (including nested), or do not throw at all.
 Rust's architecture fits the